Melchizedek: In modern culture

+Earl "Chinna" Smith (born 6 August 1955), also known by the honorific title, “Melchizedek the High Priest”, is a Jamaican guitarist active since the late 1960s.
+He is most well known for his work with the Soul Syndicate band and as guitarist for Bob Marley & the Wailers, among others, and has recorded with many reggae artists, appearing on more than 500 albums.

 Melchizedek appears as a character in Paulo Coelho's novel The Alchemist, where he guides the protagonist, Santiago.

 Melchisedec is the name of a rat befriended by Sarah Crewe in The Little Princess by Frances Hodgson Burnett.

 Melchizedek has a brief appearance in Samuel Butler's The Way of All Flesh.

 Melchizedek is called "a priest unborn" in the song "Captain Woodstock's Courtship", recorded by Ian & Sylvia (an apparent reference to Hebrews 7:3).